Last rites

 The last rites, also known as the Commendation of the Dying, are the last prayers and ministrations given to an individual of Christian faith, when possible, shortly before death.
-The Commendation of the Dying is practiced in liturgical Christian denominations, such as the Roman Catholic Church and the Lutheran Church.
+The Commendation of the Dying is practiced in liturgical Christian denominations, such as the Catholic Church and the Lutheran Church.
 They may be administered to those mortally injured, terminally ill, or awaiting execution.
 Last rites cannot be performed on someone who has already died.
 Last rites, in sacramental Christianity, can refer to multiple sacraments administered concurrently in anticipation of an individual's passing (such as Holy Absolution and Holy Communion).